AnyChart/docs.anychart.com/Basic_Charts/Heat_Map_Chart.md

 {sample}BCT\_Heat\_Map\_Chart\_03{sample}

-It is also possible to configure the appearance of each cell individually — add extra fields corresponding with the methods mentioned above to your data.
+It is also possible to configure the appearance of each cell individually — use extra data fields corresponding with the methods mentioned above.
 In this case the "heat" field can be omitted:

 ```
 // create data